YuriSolomon/ReactWorldCup/README.md

 # My notes

+### Pre coding
-Why am I using react for this coding excercise?
+Why am I using react for this coding exercise?
 I chose react because I started learning it for the first time.
-I bought a 71.5 hours react course on Udemy and went through only 8 hours of video.
+I bought a 71.5-hour react course on Udemy and went through only 8 hours of video.
-I chose to use react for this project, to show my ability to learn and develope my skills, and to show how much progress I am making in such a short time, starting from scratch and buidling my knowledge up.
+I chose to use react for this project, to show my ability to learn and develop my skills, and to show how much progress I am making in such a short time, starting from scratch and building my knowledge up.
-I am sure this project will not have the best results, the most efficiant code, or the best solutions.
-But I hope chosing react for this will show the potencial I have.
+I am sure this project will not have the best results, the most efficient code, or the best solutions.
+But I hope choosing react for this will show the potential I have.

+### During coding
-I found an issue with testing library.
+I found an issue with the testing library.
 `userEvent.type(input, 'value');` is not working and not updating the value.
 `fireEvent.change(input, {target: {value: 'example'}});` also didn't work.
 I have tried to upgrade testing-library/user-event to V14.6.1 with no success.
-I have tried playing with several testing libraries versions with no success.
+I have tried playing with several testing library versions with no success.
-This caused me to rethink my appproach and change it.
+This caused me to rethink my approach and change it.
-However, due to the requirement to give a pair of absolut scores to update score, I have to keep the input fields and cannot change to a button that will increment the score.
+However, due to the requirement to give a pair of absolute scores to update the score, I have to keep the input fields and cannot change to a button that will increment the score.
-Thus, the test for updating score will be commented out.
+Thus, the test for updating the score will be commented out.
 I will however put a comment in the code, to hard code input values in order to run this test.
-This is not a good practice, but with the testing issues there is not much else I can do.
+This is not a good practice, but with the testing issues, there is not much else I can do.

+### Post coding
+This exercise was fun to work on.
+I learned new things and approaches to using React and see I definately have a lot more to learn.
+It was fun to challenge myself with a completely new tech and see how much I learned.
+I am not sure I worked through OO design and SOLID principles, but I did my best with the knowledge I currently have.
+I am however 100% sure more practice is needed and I have to learn how to use those principles correctly with Reach.
+As for testing, I came through some issues and a lot of changes during the project, yet I tried to update the test file before writing the new code.
+When starting the project I was 100% react-focused and did not think of styling, which caused template and structure changes that forced me to update the tests as well.
+I believe this will not be an issue while working on a real project, an UI design is provided and being considered beforehand.

 # Instructions: